Asparagus Tarts with a Pesto Surprise aka Asparagoose Tarts

 - Roasted vegetable tarts (gluten free) via Gluten Free SCD & Veggie

-I am excited to be working with Cranks who are sponsoring National Vegetarian Week this year and have commissioned this post.
+I am excited to be working with Cranks who are sponsoring National Vegetarian Week this year.
+They have commissioned this post.
 Opinions are, as always, my own.
+Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.